chauff/cse1500-web-transcripts/_practicals/assignment-http-design.md

 - This assignment requires you to work on the shell.
 If you are not familiar with this type of command line interface, take a look at this [MIT class](https://missing.csail.mit.edu/); it covers the *missing semester of computer science education* and introduces a range of practical tools, including in lesson 1 [the shell](https://missing.csail.mit.edu/2020/course-shell/).
 - To store `telnet`'s output to file (in addition to printing it on the console), you can use the command `tee`, e.g. `telnet www.tudelft.nl 80|tee out` will save all output to a file called `out`.
 - To exit a telnet session, first press <kbd>CTRL</kbd>+<kbd>]</kbd>.
 This brings you to a `telnet>` prompt and you can type `close` to end the session.
-- Telnetting `www.domain.com` is usually not the same as telnetting `domain.com`.
-Make sure your `host` header information matches exactly the domain you telnetted into.
+- telneting `www.domain.com` is usually not the same as telneting `domain.com`.
+Make sure your `host` header information matches exactly.
-- [Carriage return](https://developer.mozilla.org/en-US/docs/Glossary/CRLF) in the code snippets below indicates when an empty line is expected.
+- A [carriage return](https://developer.mozilla.org/en-US/docs/Glossary/CRLF) in the code snippets below indicates when an empty line is expected.
 Press `<Enter>` to add it.
 - Be aware of the **backspace key** when *telneting*: while on a normal command line a backspace deletes the last character typed, within the `telnet` environment this key may be forwarded to the server instead.
 Be aware!
 - This exercise requires you to use `telnet`.
 If you use a Linux derivative (e.g. Ubuntu, older versions of Mac OS), open a terminal and you are good to go; for new Mac OS versions you may need to [install telnet](https://medium.com/ayuth/bring-telnet-back-on-macos-high-sierra-11de98de1544) yourself.
 - If you are a Windows user, use the Windows Subsystem for Linux.
 As an alternative (if you really do not want to use Linux), use [PuTTY](https://www.putty.org/) with the following settings: